-A 4-bedroom house in Sale currently has an asking rent of £1,413pcm, but individuals can find smaller apartments and bedroom shares starting at £353.25 per person.
+A 4-bedroom house in Sale currently has an asking rent of £1,450pcm, but individuals can find smaller apartments and bedroom shares starting at £410 per person.
+(Correct at time of writing)

-A 6-minute drive from Manchester City Centre or a 10-minute train ride, its popularity is substantial with many young professionals, renters and families being enticed by its tranquility and city access.
+A 6-minute drive from Manchester City Centre or a 10-minute train ride, its popularity is substantial with many young professionals, renters and families being enticed by its tranquillity and city access.

 Castlefield offers some unique renting options too, including loft conversions that would not look out of place in New York City, to picturesque cobblestone streets and quaint cottages.

 The architectural value and overall feel of the suburb means that it comes in at one of the most expensive areas on our list.
-Affordable options include house-sharing arrangements for young professionals which begin at £381.25, but first time renters may find themselves priced out depending on circumstance by the average £1,037pcm for a 2 bedroom flat.
+Affordable options include house-sharing arrangements for young professionals which begin at £325, but first-time renters may find themselves priced out depending on circumstance by the average of around £1,250pcm for a 2 bedroom flat.